 Priory is dedicated to making the information presented on this website accessible to all.
 We are currently undertaking an independent audit of the site, in line with web content accessibility guidelines (WCAG 2.1), to further enhance the user experience for people with all types, degrees and combinations of disability.

-The site has been designed to ensure that the site is as easy to navigate and read as possible.
+This website has been designed to ensure that it is as easy as possible to read and navigate.
 However, if you do have difficulty viewing the site, there are some things you can do to improve your browsing experience.
 For example, within specific browsers, you can adjust your settings to alter the size and colour of fonts, if required.
-Below, we have detailed how you can change the settings of your browser to better suit your needs.
+Below, we have detailed how you can change the settings of common web browsers to better suit your needs.

-The NHS have produced a step-by-step instructions on how to adjust your computer and browser according to your needs, such as for sight or hearing problems.
-This includes information such as how to make the text larger in different browsers, change your keyboard or mouse settings, or increase colour contrast.
+UK charity, AbilityNet, has produced step-by-step instructions on how to adjust your computer and browser according to your needs, such as for sight or hearing problems.
+This includes information on how to make the text larger in different browsers, change your keyboard or mouse settings, or increase colour contrast.
 You can access My Computer My Way resources on the AbilityNet website for more detailed support.